 understanding your employees

-- Career management: always assist employees in their personal development plans and provide workshops and counselling that can help them boost their self-esteem and long-term contributions for the better.
+Always assist employees in their development plans and provide workshops and counselling that can help them boost their self-esteem and long-term contributions for the better.